<< <%SKIN-STRTRANS-SYNTOC%> >>

 It is possible to change the program's setup to use the database on a USB memory key.
 This would be most advantageous if you have the program installed on multiple computers, perhaps one at your home and one in your organization's office, and you want to bring the database with you as you move between those different computers.
 This is for users of the Standalone versions of ACCOUNTS, but not the Web Network Version or Local Network versions.

 This is not a method of making database backups!
 Please see Making Data Backups for how to do that.
-And this technique is only for users who are quite confident about their computer skills.

 There is no additional charge for this setup.